delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 If you're applying for a job that requires programming, have a "languages" section on your CV that talks about all the languages you know.

 Most people fire off blankets of CV's to every single recruiter on their LinkedIn like North Korea launching nukes without ever customising it.
 Do not do this.

+You'll notice that the last 2 parts have been written about twice here, that's because they are absolutely vital.

 ## Have a "profile" section